Akashog123/AI-Notes-App/README.md

 Enjoy using AI Notes App!

-Note: Browser Web Speech API's SpeechRecognition has compatibilty issues with some browsers, this app works best in Microsoft Edge.
+Note: Browser Web Speech API's SpeechRecognition has compatibilty issues with some browsers which leads to not recording, this app works best in Microsoft Edge.